petergarnaes/Madklub-website/README.md

 * Something wrong with `shopping_completed`...
 (Just think it is sqlite vs. postgres bug)
 * when pulling account from graphql, have some sort of id.
 It confuses the cache and creates errors...
+* Apollo shitting the bed...
+Somehow pulling the other async components first helps make calendar async component go through.
+Is it because of navbar query?
+It fucked with the user settings query to...
+Make it fragment and lift the page to one query?
+Maybe it cannot handle several concurrent queries, only queries run sequentially?...

 ## Random Notes